-On the way out to Sliver Island, we saw TONS of dolphins.
+On the way out, we saw TONS of dolphins.
 Some even came right up and under the boat!
-It was amazing.
 We saw Osprey, and their huge nest.
-We saw sunlight dancing on top of the waves, and lush green grasses wiggling in the wind the whole way there.
+We saw sunlight dancing on top of the waves, and lush green marsh grasses wiggling in the wind.

 (Me and Mom, pointing at dolphins)

 It was an fascinating ride, and I really did enjoy it.

 Once we got out to the island, we jumped out of the boat and started scavenging for souvenirs.
 I immediately found the biggest sand dollar I had ever seen outside of a shell shop.
 I felt like the luckiest girl in the world!

 And as for the island itself, well, I will never forget standing out there on that little sliver of sand, below a sky full of swirly, silver-lined clouds- all drifting and shifting wherever the wind decided they should go.
 The sea crashing on one side of me, and miles of winding salt marsh on the other.